Tahmid200-2673/toy-marketplace-client-side/README.md

 • After Clicking into the View Details button in Shop By Category sections card user will be redirect to the single toy details

-• In All Toys Route in navbar you will see the all toys by users
+• In All Toys Route in navbar you will see the all toys added by users

 • In My Toys Route in navbar you will see your added toys and also you can update and delete your existing toys